leakec/tfc-on-vector-spaces/README.md

 # TFC on Vector Spaces
 This repository contains examples of TFC applied on vector spaces.
-The repository accompanys this article on arXiv (link incoming, check back soon).
-Please read that article for more details.
+The repository accompanys [this note](https://arxiv.org/abs/2302.10223) on arXiv; please see the note for more details.

-The main TFC repository is located [here](https://github.com/leakec/tfc).
+If you are interested in TFC in general, the main TFC repository is located [here](https://github.com/leakec/tfc).